primocms/primo/SECURITY.md

 ## Reporting a Vulnerability

-1. When you find a vulnerability related to Primo CMS, report them via email to security@palacms.com.
+1. When you find a vulnerability related to Primo CMS, report them via email to security@primo.build.
 Do not send the information anywhere else.
 Note that issues section is not the place for vulnerabilities.

 2. The Primo team reviews the report in one full week and gets back to you with